cheechengm/OpenAiAPI/README.md

-Welcome this code will allows you to use openapi to generate contents for youtube video as well as thumbnail using text prompts:
+Welcome!
+This web app will help you to use openapi to generate contents for youtube video as well as thumbnail using text prompts:
 This is created using OPENAI API, node.js, express.js.
 You need to install, npm init, npm install openai, npm install dotenv, npm install express

 ![image](https://github.com/cheechengm/OpenAiAPI/assets/122721995/ca18d169-a3df-4ae4-8db6-04ba54a1ac0b)